vssd/TB2Merge/README.md

 ## Introduction

-The intention for writing this code came from porting an older application with *many* MDI child forms to TBX, using a TTBXToolBar as the main menu bar.
+The intention for writing this code came from porting an older application with *many* MDI child forms to TBX, using a `TTBXToolBar` as the main menu bar.

 The most important thing first: `ToolbarMerger` works on *ordered* blocks of items having *the same* `GroupIndex` value.
 This is very similar to the way Delphi merges the menu of MDI children with the main form's menu.
 But this also means that if your items have the indexes (2, 1, 9, 8) the code won't work as intended - the indexes have to be *ordered*.

 Decreasing values are ignored and those items are just put together with the items that precede them, so the list of indexes above is equal to (2, 2, 9, 9).
 The only exception to this rule are separator items, because there is no way to assign a `GroupIndex` to them.

-By default, they are grouped together with items that follow them, but this behaviour can be changed with the option `moSeparatorAfterItems`.
+By default, they are grouped together with items that follow them, but this behavior can be changed with the option `moSeparatorAfterItems`.

 ## Simple Example